 If you implement an analytics tool like Google Analytics, you will be able to monitor both DAUs and MAUs.

 USER ENGAGEMENT KPIs

 Retaining users are great, but still not really valuable.
 You must transform them into loyal users that are deeply engaged with your app.
 For this purpose, you can use many different app KPIs.
 Here are some of them.

 Session length is a good indicator of both user retention and engagement.
 Long sessions are signs of an interesting app that is easy to understand.
-But short session length could mean that your app lacks content, is hard to understand, or frustrates users with bugs, crashes, or similar technical problems.
+But if the average session length is short, this could mean that your app lacks content, is hard to understand, or frustrates users with bugs, crashes, or similar technical problems.

 The easiest way to measure session length is the implementation of an analytics tool like Google Analytics.